coldMater/bigstone_algorithm/801_1753_⚠️condition K.md

-- Initially solved the problem without realizing the existence of condition K: Be cautious.
+- Initially solved the problem without realizing the existence of condition K(meaning start node): Be cautious.